This is the 3rd step in the series about How to Write a Year-Long Bilingual Homeschool Plan.

 Different Teaching Approaches to Homeschooling

-It’s easier to try and follow an approach of homeschooling in the beginning.
+It’s easier to try and follow an approach in the beginning.

 Click HERE to learn the most popular homeschooling styles.